 - A Workshop Audition – this is usually for productions that require actor- musicians or are highly physical or ensemble based.
 This will be 1-2 hours long.
 Please wear loose, comfortable clothing, bring water and your instrument.
 You will work with 10-15 other actors also auditioning.
 We will often send you scenes beforehand to think about and you should prepare these in the same way you would for a rehearsal.

 - An individual audition - If you are invited for an individual audition, please make sure that, if there is a script available, you have read the play so that the director can have a fruitful dialogue with you.
 If you have been called for an interview at short notice this may not be possible and will, of course, be taken into account.
 If the production is a new play, we will endeavour to send you the relevant scenes.
 The Director may want to read with you and explore the scene differently, so we advise you to prepare for the interview as if it were a rehearsal.

 On the day we will let you know when we can tell you by if we want to work with you but please bear in mind casting can be a moveable feast.
 We will however always let your agent know one way or another.

-Our commitment to trans and non-binary artists
+Our commitment to trans and non-binary audiences and artists

-Derby Theatre would like to make a commitment to trans and non-binary artists.
+Derby Theatre would like to make a commitment to trans and non-binary audiences and artists.
 When you come to our Theatre, as an audience member, actor or artist, we will do our best to support you fully and welcome you into our community.
 We will cast trans people in trans roles, and also in roles outside of those.
 We endeavour to always use correct pronouns.
 We will apologise if we mess up and work to improve our industry with you.